 2 cups cooked rice, salt & peppered to taste

 1. In a 4-quart saucepan, heat oil over medium-high heat.
-Add onions & celery and cook, stirring occasionally, until soft and onion is translucent, about 10 minutes.
+Add onions and celery and sauté until translucent, stirring occasionally, about 10 minutes.

 2. Add the peas, stock, and ham hock.
 Bring to a boil, lower heat to medium, and simmer, stirring occasionally, until tender and creamy, about 1 hour.
 (The time depends on the type and size of the peas.)
 Skim foam off top that accumulates and discard.